Mishra-Palak/Neuroeconomics-Simulated-Agent-Based-Grid-Analysis-BCS-Takneek-PS-2023/README.md

 ### _~Submission by Shauryas_

-## INTRODUCTION
+## Introduction

-We will start by creating a grid world of size NxN and placing random canteens in it.
-We will then initialize the population of each type of Macpen and assign them a starting position on the grid.
-We will then create functions for the movement of Macpen and food collection.
-The Macpen will move towards the nearest canteen and collect food.
-After collecting enough food, they will reproduce which results in two new Macpen with an equal share of food from the parent Macpen.
-We will also create functions for the Ghost Gang's daily visit and its reduction of the Macpen's food supply.
-We will then implement the behavior of the three types of Macpen: Helpful, Ungrateful, and Tit-for-Tat.
-We will run the simulation for a fixed number of days and record the population of each type of Macpan on each day.
-Finally, we plotted the population graphs of each type of Macpan for all the days.
+This project aims to analyze the effect of small individual decisions on the population of a grid world inhabited by Pacman-like creatures called Macpen.
+We will study the population growth and development based on the behavior of three types of Macpen: Helpful, Ungrateful, and Tit-for-Tat.
+The Macpen must collect food from random canteens in the grid world to reproduce.
+However, their food supply will be reduced by the Ghost Gang, which takes away a certain amount of food from each Macpen every day.
+If any Macpen's food level falls below zero, it will die.
+We will use Python to implement the environment and strategies of the Macpen and visualize their population development graphically.

 ## APPROACH